Gabriel-Lu/Abstractive-summarization-OpenNMT/README.md

 ## Pretrained models

-Pretrained modells to be included
+Pretrained models to be included